Moldovan-Paul/Movie-Rental-Service/README.md

 # Overview

 **Movie Rental Service** is a console-based desktop application that allows its user to manage a movie rental service.
 It is written in **Python**.
 This project was done as an assignment for University and should be treated as a display of the ability to juggle with **object-oriented programming concepts**, rather than as a tool that is innovative. **Unit tests** are performed for repository and service layers.
+A particularity of this project is the implementation of **undo** and **redo** functionalities using a **reverse operation** approach.

 # Functionalities